ggodet-bar/nslogger_client/README.md

 - formatting should NOT occur on the main thread
 - Convert `write_all` to `write`, which should provide a better control in case of disconnections.
 - MessageWorker & LoggerState will probably be merged

-- Remove openssl dependency using https://docs.rs/rustls/0.9.0/rustls/
+- Remove openssl dependency using rustls or native-tls.
+Note: native-tls doesn't allow disabling all verifications yet.